techservicesillinois/aws-vault-terraform/README.md

 Logs.

 CloudWatch Logs are encrypted at rest using the AWS KMS Custom key.
-The logs on the instances are stored on encrypted EBS volumes using the AWS provided key.
+The logs on the instances are stored on encrypted EBS volumes using the AWS managed key.

 <a id="design-not-fargate"/>